material-motion/material-motion/concepts/runtimes.md

 ## Overview

-The purpose of a Runtime is enable the **coordination** interactive motion in an application.
+The purpose of a Runtime is enable the **coordination** of interactive motion in an application.

 Applications are entirely capable of defining motion without a Runtime